-143 Pages Posted: 19 Jul 2016 Last revised: 29 Aug 2017
+153 Pages Posted: 19 Jul 2016 Last revised: 8 Nov 2018

-Because of government pressure (unique in its application to the legal profession), LAO LAW, a legal research unit at Legal Aid Ontario, developed the best centralized legal research unit in Canada.
-Using a support-services method, the author specialized all factors of production, i.e., staff, materials used, and principles of database management.
-By its ninth year of development, it was producing legal opinions at the rate of 5,000 per year for Ontario lawyers in private practice who do legal aid cases (a “judicare” model of legal aid).
-Lawyers use LAO LAW because it helps them make money and serve their clients better.
+But because of government pressure, LAO LAW, a legal research unit at Legal Aid Ontario developed the best centralized legal research unit in Canada.
+Using a support-services method, the author specialized all factors of production: staff, materials used, and principles of database management.
+Staff members are career-oriented, specialized legal research lawyers.
+By its ninth year of development, it was producing legal opinions at the rate of 5,000 per year for lawyers in private practice who do legal aid cases (a “judicare” model).
+Lawyers use it because it helps them make money and serve their clients better.

 Suggested Citation: Suggested Citation